-Learn More: Bryan Loritts recommends his top five books for understanding black America.
-On my list to read are Beyond Racial Gridlock, Divided by Faith, Notes from a Native Son, and The Souls of Black Folk.
+Learn More: My top recommendations remain Narrative of the Life of Frederick Douglass, an American Slave and Ta-Nehisi Coates’ Between the Word and Me.
+Bryan Loritts elsewhere recommends his top five books for understanding black America.
+On my list to read are Beyond Racial Gridlock, Divided by Faith, Notes from a Native Son, Just Mercy, and The Souls of Black Folk.

 “As you press on for justice, be sure to move with dignity and discipline, using only the weapon of love.
 Let no man pull you so low as to hate him.
 Always avoid violence.
 If you succumb to the temptation of using violence in your struggle, unborn generations will be the recipients of a long and desolate night of bitterness, and your chief legacy to the future will be an endless reign of meaningless chaos.” – Martin Luther King Jr. (1956).